From hiking to biking, there’s much to explore in Hatta

 Kayak through the Hatta lake

-Soon visitors will be able to try something a bit different - kayaking through the vast Hatta lake.
-Tourists and residents will be able to rent kayaks or paddle boats from a kiosk at the reservoir for a relaxing ride across the clear waters of the turquoise-hued lake, where they’ll encounter natural inhabitants including fish and birds.
-You will also be able to venture into unseen areas through curved passageways hidden behind the mountains and not visible from the reservoir viewpoint.
+Visitors to Hatta can try something a bit different - kayaking through the vast Hatta lake (Hattakayak.com).
+Tourists and residents can rent kayaks or paddle boats from a kiosk at the reservoir for a relaxing ride across the clear waters of the turquoise-hued lake, where they’ll encounter natural inhabitants including fish and birds.
+You can venture into unseen areas through curved passageways hidden behind the mountains and not visible from the reservoir viewpoint.